Locations:

 What happens after a mastectomy?

-Typically, you’ll spend a night in the hospital, possibly longer if you have more extensive surgery.
-Your healthcare team will have you up and walking on the same day of your surgery.
-Walking reduces the risk you’ll have blood clots or develop pneumonia after surgery.
+Typically, you’ll spend a night in the hospital, or possibly longer if you have more extensive surgery.
+Your healthcare team will have you up and walking on the same day as your surgery.
+This reduces the risk of blood clots and pneumonia from lying in bed for a long time.
+You’ll have pain relief as needed.

-You’ll wait for lab results to determine next steps.
-Your healthcare team will check the breast tissue and lymph nodes they removed to ensure they got all the cancer.
-They’ll usually have your results within a couple of weeks.
-Most of the time, there’s no need for additional surgery.
-But occasionally, they may need to remove additional lymph nodes or a wider margin of tissue in the area.
+You’ll wait for lab results to determine the next steps.
+Your surgeon will want to ensure they got all the cancer.
+They should have these results within a couple of weeks.
+Most of the time, there’s no need for more surgery.
+But occasionally, your surgeon may need to remove additional lymph nodes or tissue.

-You may also need additional cancer treatment after surgery like radiation or chemotherapy.
-Some people prefer to complete these treatments before beginning the process of breast reconstruction.
-Even if you’ve begun your breast reconstruction, you might need additional follow-up surgeries (revision surgery) to achieve the final cosmetic result you want.
+You might also need additional cancer treatment after surgery, like radiation therapy or chemotherapy.
+Some people wait to finish these treatments before starting breast reconstruction surgery.
+If you have started it, you might need additional follow-up surgeries to achieve the final cosmetic result you want.

 Recovery and Outlook